 Guitarist & producer Joe Olnick explores new directions in modern instrumental music.
-With over six albums of independently released original material, his work generally falls into two different genres: rock/funk/jazz with his band as well as solo ambient.
-His last two releases have each had a single hit the US college radio charts ("Funky Traffic" and "Downtown").
+With nine albums of independently released original material, his work generally falls into two different genres: rock/funk/jazz with his band as well as solo ambient.
+Two singles he produced with his band hit the US college radio charts ("Funky Traffic" and "Downtown").

-His previous album Downtown received unique feedback from a range of journalists.
+His album Downtown received unique feedback from a range of journalists.
 MUSIC STREET JOURNAL called his music “classy.”
 THE MODERN BEAT heard “….a refreshingly original approach to the genre that’s never afraid to step outside of its confines.
 I could see anyone from fans of Coltrane to Clinton getting a rise out of this instrumental nuthouse.”
-MELODIC.NET heard the Red Hot Chili Peppers’ John Fruiscante in Joe’s guitar licks and “the famous Swedish guitar player Janne Schaffer” in Joe’s compositions.
 MUSIC YOU CAN USE felt Joe’s “trippy, wah-ed out guitar work” was a “glorious reminder of Jimi Hendrix, Tommy Bolin’s funkier jams, or the crazy German rock from the late ‘60s/early ‘70s.”
-BURNED OUT BORDERS proclaimed that “any fans of hard-hitting, rock-leaned instrumental music with a progressive, experimental backbone will completely fall in love with this group”
+BURNED OUT BORDERS proclaimed that “any fans of hard-hitting, rock-leaned instrumental music with a progressive, experimental backbone will completely fall in love with this group.”

 Live concerts, frequently in a multimedia context, rely on using exciting improvisational techniques that expand on themes from the recordings.
 Every show is a unique experience, taking place at such notable venues as World Cafe Live and Dawson Street Pub in Philadelphia, to art galleries and clubs of all kinds.

 Joe Olnick’s lifetime in music includes playing sax, keyboards, drums, as well as guitar & bass, and working as a recording engineer.
-He’s played his 10,000 hours in various bands over the years, while always recording original material on his own.
-In 2012, he released his first CD, and continued self-producing with albums from ambient to jazz/rock genres.
+He has played hundreds of shows in various bands over the years, while always recording original material on his own.
+In 2012, he released his first CD, and has continued releasing albums from ambient to jazz/rock genres.
 Inspired by artists such as Miles Davis, Brian Eno, and Nels Cline, he also works primarily with his band but keeps creatively fresh over the years by mixing in some ambient projects.